aditya-azad/candle-grey/README.md

 Just copy the `colors` folder to your vim colors folder (usually `~/.vim/colors/`).

 - Once you have the scheme just add this to your `vimrc`
-  - Use transparent variant if you have transparency enabled in your setup
+  - Use transparent version if you have transparency enabled in your setup

 ```vim
 set t_Co=256 " enable colors in terminal